mcrescas/mcrescas/README.md

 ## ⚡ 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎

 <p>
-Hi 👋 I am a <strong>second-year PhD student</strong> in the <a href='https://rgl.epfl.ch/'>REALISTIC GRAPHICS LAB</a> at <a href='https://www.epfl.ch/'>EPFL</a> under
-the supervision of Prof. <a href='https://rgl.epfl.ch/people/wjakob'>WENZEL JAKOB</a>.
+👋 Hi!
+I am a Doctoral Research Assistant at the Realistic Graphics Lab (RGL) at EPFL, working under the supervision of Prof. Wenzel Jakob.
+My work focuses on physically-based and differentiable rendering to tackle computational imaging and inversion problems.

-Prior to joining EPFL, I studied a <strong>Bachelor's degree in Computer Science</strong> and a <strong>Master's degree in Biomedical Engineering</strong>, both at <a href='https://www.unizar.es/'>UNIVERSIDAD DE ZARAGOZA</a>.
-During that time and after, I have been a junior researcher in the <a href="https://graphics.unizar.es">GRAPHICS & IMAGING LAB</a> under the supervision of Prof. <a href="http://adolfo-munoz.com">ADOLFO MUÑOZ</a> and Prof. <a href="http://giga.cps.unizar.es/~ajarabo/">ADRIAN JARABO</a>.
+Before joining RGL, I earned a Bachelor’s degree in Computer Science and a Master’s in Biomedical Engineering from Universidad de Zaragoza.
+During and after my studies, I worked as a junior researcher at the Graphics & Imaging Lab, collaborating with Prof. Adolfo Muñoz and Prof. Adrián Jarabo.

-My work revolves around the different aspects of physically-based and differentiable rendering, including light transport and reconstruction, with mention on both transient and computational imaging.
-Nevertheless, I’m always looking forward to learning something new!
 </p>

 ## 📚 Publications